nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * The current flashcard list is obtained from the `ModelManager`.

-* If a valid flashcard index was included in the user input, the flashcard identified by the provided index is retrieved from the current flashcard list, and the statistics associated with the card is obtained by
+* If a valid flashcard index is included in the user input, the flashcard identified by the provided index is retrieved from the current flashcard list, and the statistics associated with the card is obtained by
 `Flashcard#getStats()`.

-* If the flashcard index was omitted from the user input.
+* If the flashcard index is omitted from the user input.
 A new `Statistics` object is created, representing the overall statistics of the current flashcard list.